Easter: The Resurrected Body of Christ

 The current chief diplomat of the EU is Kaja Kallas.
 Her statements reveal that she is a vocal Russia-phobic.
 Not a good disposition for a diplomat.
 The fact that she has little access to powerful diplomatic circles will not be helpful to promote the standing of the EU in the world.
 Case in point, she is shunned by USA and China diplomatic delegations.

-Von der Leyen is German and Kaja Kallas is a citizen of Estonia.
+Ursula von der Leyen is German and Kaja Kallas is a citizen of Estonia.
 A northern country bordering Russia with a small population of ~1.4 million.
 These two political officials reveal a dominant political power of northern countries at the expense of the southern nations.
 A situation set to increase the tension between north and south.

-Brussels, the capital of Belgium is a showcase of the historical European political division.
+Brussels, the capital of Belgium, is a showcase of the historical European political division.
 In many respects, the city is a dividing line between northern and southern Europe.
 The EU Parliament and NATO’s headquarters are both located in Brussels.
 A Dr. Jekyll and Mr. Hyde so to speak of the concentration of political and military power.
 Members of each institution know each other and mingle, generating a big interconnected bureaucratic fortress.

 Belgium has a contentious past.
 The country is made up of two ethnic groups; a majority of Germanic-speaking Flemish to the north and of French-speaking Walloon to the south.
 Northern Belgium is mostly Protestant and the southern regions are mostly Catholic.
 During the 1970s and 1980s during a resurgence of linguistic, religious and economic tensions almost culminated in a civil war.
 That makes Brussels the likely center of a political devolution of the EU.